User Connector Authentication for Headless Integrations

 High-level integration

-2. Mount the data sources component on your Search settings or Connect apps page.
-It lists per-user data sources that need auth for the active user and shows Connect and Authorize actions for each.
+- Mount the connectors component on your Search settings or Connect apps page.
+It lists per-user connectors that need auth for the active user and shows Connect and Authorize tools for each.

 Option 3: checkdatasourceauth API

-For API-only or highly customized headless integrations, you can call the Client API to discover which data source instances require per-user OAuth, then build your own UI around that.
+For API-only or highly customized headless integrations, you can call the Client API to discover which connector instances require per-user OAuth, then build your own UI around that.

-See the datasources-demo-app for a working example that uses this API to render a page where users can authorize their data sources.
+See the Glean developer documentation for examples of using this API to render a page where users can authorize their connectors.

 Endpoint